AustinCodingAcademy/wordpress-gitbook/Week4/07Lesson.md

 3. Back up the original locally as well as on the server
 4. Know where the website is going - triple check your install, passwords and sql
 5. **Delete nothing** from the server just move files
+6. Always do a test set up on a sub domain on the clients server cause sometimes servers need to be configured in order to avoid problems.

 # Project
 Buy hosting and set up a website and migrate a website to your hosting. it can be on a sub domain if you already have one.